lgmorand/azuredevops-self-service-project-creation/README.md

-# Azure DevOps: Automatic creation of a new project
+# Azure DevOps: self-service creation of a new Azure DevOps project

 ## Presentation

-This article explains how you can set up a self-service mechanism to allow people in your org to create a new project and get this projet being automatically configured from a "templated" one.
+This article explains how you can set up a self-service mechanism to allow people in your org to create a new project and get ths projet being automatically configured from a "templated" one (scaffolding of repo, RBAC, pipeline, branching, etc).

 ## Context